nlmixr2/nonmem2rx/cran-comments.md

 which comes from the Debian/Ubuntu build of R on the local machine (`/usr/lib/R/etc/Makeconf`), not from the package; the package sets no compilation flags of its own.

+## revdepcheck results

+We checked 4 reverse dependencies (amp.sim, babelmixr2, nlmixr2, ruminate),
+comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages